Skip to main content

 Online checkout flow using the Checkout API

-2. The transaction is submitted directly from the website to the Bank of America Gateway for processing.
+2. The transaction request message, and the signed and unsigned data fields are sent directly from the cardholder's browser to the Bank of America Gateway for processing.

 4. The host submits the transactions to the card brands for processing.